Kurdish trial in Düsseldorf: Arguments by the defendants

 The defendants did not agree with the detention conditions in pre-trial detention and entered into hunger-strikes.
 The lawyers of the defendants demanded improvements as the fact that even though the Turkish and Kurdish speaking defendants have the right to a daily visit of 1 hour, they are imprisoned for 23 hours, which not comply with the standards that apply to German defendants who can speak with other prisoners in the same language.
 The authorities refused any improvements, claiming that a trial in Germany is still preferable for the defendants that the extradition to Turkey.
 At the peak of the trial, there were 36 defending lawyers, four prosecutors, ten translators and the defendants involved in the deliberations.

 Verdicts

 On the 7 March 1994, Hasan Güler and Ali Aktas were both sentenced to life in prison for murders they committed.
 They were charged for having committed the murders on orders of the PKK.
 Duran Kalkan and Ali Haydar Kaytan were sentenced to 6 respectively 7 years for being involved in a terrorist organization.
 Both were released due to their lengthy pre-trial detention.
-The murders in Barelias, Lebanon, of which Haydar Kaytan was accused of, were not considered in the verdict as the judges came to the conclusion that the murders fell under an Lebanese amnesty which covered crimes committed during the Lebanese civil war.
+The murders in Barelias, Lebanon, of which Haydar Kaytan was accused of, were not considered in the verdict as the judges came to the conclusion that the murders fell under a Lebanese amnesty which covered crimes committed during the Lebanese civil war.